I was wondering what the number one cause of stress is and the best way to relieve it?

 Dear Worried Already,

 - Time management = self-management.
 Make prioritized lists of tasks you need to accomplish during the day.
-Make these lists before you go to bed or just after you wake up.
+Prepare these lists before you go to bed or just after you wake up.

-- Find your happy space. try to create a calm, relaxing, and organized living environment.
-You can even build "quiet hours" into your schedule, when you don't take phone calls and visitors.
+- Find your happy space.
+Try to create a calm, relaxing, and organized living environment.
+You can even build "quiet hours" into your schedule when you don't take phone calls or visitors.
+If you live in a shared space like a residence hall, finding your happy place may be particularly challenging.
+For tips on blocking out the noise around you, check out Noisy dorms — help, I can’t sleep!

 - Eat a healthy, varied diet, which will load you up with energy and help you get your recommended nutrients, vitamins, and minerals.

-- Incorporate exercise into your daily routine.
-Exercise provides time to clear your head, and can help keep you fit.
-Regular exercisers also report more energy and improved concentration.
+- Incorporate physical activity into your daily routine.
+Exercise provides time to clear your head and stay physically fit.
+Those who are regularly physically active also report more energy and improved concentration.

-- Employ basic relaxation techniques, such as yoga, breathing exercises, meditation, tai chi, mindfulness, and/or simply being in nature.
+- Employ basic relaxation techniques, such as yoga, breathing exercises, meditation, tai chi, mindfulness, or simply being in nature.